-Menu Description Window 1, 2 Lists currently open document windows.
+Menu Description Tile Arranges multiple windows so they do not over- lap.
+Cascade Arranges multiple windows so they overlap.
+Arrange Icons Arranges icons for minimized windows at the bottom of the main window.
+Window 1, 2 Lists currently open document windows.
 A check mark displays in front of the active document window.
 Select one to make that record active.
 The long number is the record ID.